Whose house?

 Jiang bought the building after Osaka House closed and has done an extensive interior remodel over the last two months.
 On Jan.
 17, the city’s Alcohol License Review Committee approved beer and wine licenses for the restaurant, which expects 10 percent of its sales to come from alcohol.

-The ALRC also approved a license for a Midwest-themed sports bar called Sweet Home Wisconsin, planned for 910 Regent St., the former location of O.S.S.
+At the same time, the ALRC tabled a decision on a license for a Midwest-themed sports bar called Sweet Home Wisconsin, planned for 910 Regent St., the former location of O.S.S.
 Co-owner Brett Best declined an interview, saying the restaurant concept was still in development.
 The ALRC application describes the establishment as a “Wisconsin sports and food-themed restaurant with a strong Chicago twist.”
 Alcohol is projected to account for 60 percent of sales, and sample menu items were listed as burgers, salads, Chicago-style hot dogs, Italian beef sandwiches and deep-dish pizza.

-Note: Editor's Note: This article has been updated to correct the status of Sweet Home Wisconsin's liquor license.
-The decision was referred; it was not approved, as the article originally stated.